Are Medicare Hospital Ratings Fair? A Look at the Metrics and Methodology

 Don't Rely on Stars Alone

 Patients should use these ratings as a starting point, not the final word.
-Talk to your doctor, consider your specific needs, and look at multiple sources of information before choosing a hospital.
-A five-star rating doesn’t always mean it’s the best fit for your care.
+Talk to your doctor and a licensed Medicare advisor who can help you weigh hospital access alongside plan benefits.
+Consider your specific needs, and look at multiple sources of information before choosing a hospital.
+A five-star rating doesn't always mean it's the best fit for your care.